MP Estate Planning UK

 Strategies for Minimising 10-Year Charges

-• Assessing the current value of trust assets
+• Reviewing the current market value of all trust assets well in advance of the anniversary.

 Setting Up a Nil Rate Band Discretionary Trust